Child’s Pose (Balasana) In Yoga

 Are There Any Risks Associated With Child’s Pose?

-One such risk includes knee pain due to improper alignment or overstretching of muscles.
-If you feel discomfort in your knees when performing this pose, be sure to back off on the intensity and re-adjust yourself into proper alignment again.
+One such risk includes knee pain.
+Due to improper alignment or overstretching of muscles.
+If you feel discomfort in your knees when performing this pose.

 Is Child’s Pose Suitable For People With Back Or Knee Injuries?

-The key to getting into Child’s Pose safely if you have any kind of injury is to go slow and listen to your body.
-If at any point when doing Child’s Pose, the bending causes pain or discomfort in either your back or knees, stop immediately and gently get out of the pose.
+If at any point when doing exercising, the bending causes pain or discomfort in either your back or knees.
+Stop immediately and gently get out of the pose.

-It might take some time to find what works best for you in terms of how deep you can comfortably move into Child’s Pose while managing your specific injury.
-But once you get there, relax your shoulders away from your ears and let gravity do its work as you hold the position for 10–30 seconds (or longer!).
+You can comfortably move into the asana while managing your specific injury.
+But once you get there.
+Let gravity do its work as you hold the position for 10–30 seconds (or longer!).

 This will give all muscles involved an opportunity to stretch deeply.
 It will also help loosen tightness around joints which may reduce inflammation caused by an injury.